gciruelos/termplot/README.md

     git clone https://github.com/gciruelos/termplot.git
     cd termplot

-If you have termbox, you can `termplot` by running
+If you have termbox, you can compile `termplot` by running

     make termbox